If you want to build some muscle, you need four things. 1. Strength training 2. Protein 3. Nutrition and energy (calories) 4. Sleep

-This plan includes three balanced meals and two snacks daily, providing the perfect mix of 200 grams of protein, 243 grams of carbohydrates, and 70 g of dietary fats.
+This 2300 calorie meal plan includes three balanced meals and two snacks daily, providing the perfect mix of 200 grams of protein, 243 grams of carbohydrates, and 70 g of dietary fats.
 Plus, it’s easy to follow.

 Trying to maintain a healthy lifestyle can be challenging!
 With the 2400-calorie meal plan, you can take the guesswork out of meal prep and focus on building some muscle!